hupili/asuswrt-merlin-setup/README.md

 ### Prerequisite

 - An USB (for entware) -- entware asks for a partiition before setup.
+- A working SS Server. (traffic will be routed via this node)

 ### Major steps and explanation